mechfish/aws-ci-demo/README.md

 # aws-ci-demo

-An experiment in pure-AWS continuous integration using CloudFormation, AutoScaling, CodePipeline, and Lambda.
+An experiment in 100%-AWS-powered continuous integration using CloudFormation, AutoScaling, CodePipeline, and Lambda.

-We just deploy a simple static web page.
-(For now.)

-## Warning
+## Important Safety Warning

-**Don't run this in production** before scoping down the permissions:
+**Don't run this in production** before scoping down the permissions.
-  The `CodePipelineLambdaPolicy` is too broad -- it's an experiment, and I just haven't had the time to tighten it yet.
-You can run this in a test account with unimportant assets, then tear it down within a couple of hours.
-But I wouldn't necessarily trust it for long-term security.
+  The `CodePipelineLambdaPolicy` is too broad -- it's an experiment, and I haven't had the time to tighten it down yet.
+Run this in a test account that does not contain mission-critical assets, then tear it down within a couple of hours.

-  (See *Is This Ready For Production*, below, for details and other caveats.)
+  (See *Is This Ready For Production*, below, for more details and other caveats.)

 ## Design Principles